hanuteam00/playwright_may17/README.md

 await newPage.goto("/home");
 await page.waitForTimeout(15000);

-### 1. Playwright Test Generator and Test Inspector
+### II.1.
+Playwright Test Generator and Test Inspector

 –npx playwright codegen

-### 2. Playwright Fixtures
+### II.2.
+Playwright Fixtures

+- Without fixture
+  test("Login test demo", async ({ }) => {
+  const browser = await chromium.launch({ headless: false });
+  const context = await browser.newContext();
+  const page = await context.newPage();
+  await page.goto("/login?role=educator");
+  })
+- With fixture
-- we don’t need to launch a Chromium browser; instead, we place a code that indicates ‘’page. goto along with the URL.’’
+  - we don’t need to launch a Chromium browser; instead, we place a code that indicates ‘’page.goto along with the URL.’’
-- In short, we can say that there is the usage of only parameters under the Playwright test runner, and this concept is known as the Playwright fixture.
+  - In short, there is the usage of only parameters under the Playwright test runner, and this concept is known as the Playwright fixture.
   - under the test file folder, we are using the fixture page, we open the browser and, in the end, close the browser.
   - browser's opening and closing happen alone, and we do not have to make manual changes

+### II.3.
+Playwright Reporters

+- Playwright built-in reporters:
+  List Reporter
+  Line Reporter
+  Dot Reporter
+  HTML Reporter
+  JSON Reporter
+  JUnit Reporter
+  GitHub Actions annotations
+  - We will focus more on DOT, HTML, and JSON.
+- multiple reporters at the same time
+- Custom Reporters

+## 15. Reporters

+Third party reporters

+### 15.1 Allure

+//install the allure command line utility dependency npm install -g allure-commandline
+//install the Allure dependency npm install allure-playwright --save-dev
+//Execution
+npx playwright test....
+//Generate Allure Report in HTML npx allure generate ./allure-results
+Open Allure Report Using Command line npx allure open ./allure-report

-### 3. Screenshots And Videos On Test Failures
+### II.4.
+Screenshots And Videos On Test Failures

 use: {
 //work - but not show correct screenshot name